nickjbrowning/cscs-docs/docs/contributing/index.md

 Once your changes are ready, click on the "Commit changes..." button in the top right hand corner of the editor, and add at least a description commit message.

+!!! tip
+    See [the GitLab official guide on editing files](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) for a step-by-step walkthrough.

 !!! note
     You will need to keep the default option **Create a new branch for this commit and start a pull request**.